Creating spritesheets for Phaser 2 with TexturePacker

 Loading the sprite sheet in Phaser

 You can get Phaser directly from their GitHub page.
-For a simple setup phaser.min.js is enough.
-Simply place the file in the location where you want the demo to run from.
+For a simple setup download the version you would like to use as single Javascript file: phaser/v2.6.2/build/phaser.min.js.
+Place the file in the location where you want the demo to run from.

 Save the following HTML as file as index.html.
 Make sure that phaser.min.js, cityscene.png and cityscene.json are in the same directory.